jpftolentino/tweetr/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
+It is a Single Page Aplication that uses jQuery and Ajax calls to render the page.
+It uses mongoDb as it's main datasource and it has RESTful routes implemented using the Express API.

 ## Final Product